California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 The California Department of Justice (DOJ) maintains all criminal records for the entire State of California.
 Law enforcement agencies across the state send criminal records to the DOJ.
 The DOJ then compiles RAP sheets from the records submitted.
 RAP stands for Records of Arrest and Prosecution.

-Who Can Access California Background Check Information and How Is it Done?
+Who Can Access California Background Check Information and How Is It Done?

 A third-party agency that conducts background checks for others, such as an employer, must first become an authorized applicant agency with the California DOJ.
 These are the steps taken by an authorized applicant agency when performing a California DOJ background check for an employer: